Marcoshenrich/kelpscape/README.md

 All denizens have an afterIEatCB() which triggers specific events after a meal.
 Baby fish grow into big fish after they eat a set number of times.

-FishBaby.growUp() inserts the instance to logic.recentlyDeadDenizens() which removes it from memory.
-It leverages the logic.spawnDenizen() factory to spawn a brand-new adult fish in its current position.
+FishBaby.growUp() inserts the baby fish to logic.recentlyDeadDenizens() which removes it from memory.
+Then, we call the logic.spawnDenizen() factory to spawn a brand-new adult fish in its current position.

 ```javascript